LENDNATION WIKI

 Payment Deferral vs. Forbearance

-These terms are often used during hardship.
+These terms are often used during hardship, and it’s important to understand the difference between them.

 Fee Waivers

 In some cases, you may ask for a fee waiver.
-This means removing certain charges, such as late fees.
-Approval depends on the provider.
+This means requesting that your lender or service provider remove or reduce certain charges, such as late fees, overdraft fees, or returned payment fees.

 Budget Triage: Focus on Essentials